VMBlakelock/destination-date-night/README.md

 The owner would like the website design -

+- To be sultry looking with colors to portay this.

 - To be one page with two easy to navigate sections.
-The Dating Game and Create A Date.
+Section 1 - The Dating Game and Section 2 - Create A Date.

 - To have a Navigation Bar that links to the sections when clicked.

-- To house criteria boxes that can be selected.
+- To house criteria dropdowns that can be selected.

-- To use Google Maps to place a pin in locations based on the users criteria.
+- To use Google Maps API to place a marker in locations based on the users criteria.

 - To have a footer containing social media icons.